collective-action/tech/CONTRIBUTING.md

     "white_collar_workers",
     "in_house_workers"
   ],
-  "description": "Thousands of people protest a military contract in Queens."
+  "description": "Thousands of people protest a military contract in Queens.", "locations": [
-  "locations": [
     "new_york"
   ],